 Public Transport

 Take bus 34, 55, 70, 71, 76, 77, or 78 and you’ll be in the Arts Quarter (Heuvelpoort stop) or the city centre with tram 1 and 3 (Kouter stop) in no time.
-You can also take the temporary commuter bus P4 towards the city centre (Korenmarkt stop).
 You can buy a CityCard from the De Lijn shop.
 It gives you free admission to top attractions, museums and monuments for two days.
 You can also use it to travel free-of-charge on public transport in Ghent, without restrictions.
 It’s a great way to explore the city for a weekend, completely hassle-free!

 Taxi